Population B · Just approved

 Should I self-manage or use a fully coordinated plan?

 Self-management is not a separate product — it is a way of organising services within the Support at Home program.
 How much you self-manage can range from "my provider handles everything" to "I choose my own workers and direct my own schedule."
+For a deeper look at self-managing your home care package, see the dedicated guide.

 Even if you self-manage extensively, your registered provider is still legally responsible for care management and must provide at least one direct care management activity per month.
 You remain linked to a registered provider regardless of how much you self-manage.